Dorset County Cricket Club: Earliest cricket

 An advertisement in the Sherborne Mercury dated Tuesday 9 May 1738 is the earliest reference for cricket in Dorset.
 Twelve Dorchester men at Ridgway Races challenged twelve men from elsewhere to play them at cricket for the prize of twelve pairs of gloves valued at a shilling a pair.

 Origin of club

 According to Wisden there was county organisation in existence in either 1862 or 1871.
 The present Dorset CCC was founded on 5 February 1896 and first entered the Minor Counties Championship in 1902.

 Club history

 Dorset has won the Minor Counties Championship twice, in 2000 and 2010.

-Dorset has won the MCCA Knockout Trophy once since its inception in 1983.
-It won in 1988.
+Dorset has won the MCCA Knockout Trophy twice since its inception in 1983.
+It won in 1988 and 2025.